wesselvdv/pgbouncer/test/README.md

 - `run-conntest.sh`

-    This is a more complex setup that continuously runs queries through PgBouncer while messing around with the network, checking whether PgBouncer correctly reconnects and all the queries get processed.
+    This is a more complex setup that continuously runs queries through pg_ddm while messing around with the network, checking whether pg_ddm correctly reconnects and all the queries get processed.
 First, run `make asynctest` to build, then see `run-conntest.sh` how to run the different pieces.